 Plain unsweetened dairy-free yogurt- Please use plain unsweetened yogurt.
 While testing I really liked the combination of cashews for their mild creaminess and a thinner tangy yogurt to replace the mayo.

-Maple syrup - The maple syrup replaces the honey in “vegan honey mustard” for that sweet tangy combination.
+Maple syrup - Pure maple syrup replaces real honey found in traditional honey mustard for that sweet tangy combination.

-Dijon mustard - Using dijon will give the sauce tang of honey mustard.
-Since dijon mustards vary in flavor depending on the brand, you may need to adjust the recipe's apple cider vinegar and maple syrup.
+Dijon mustard - Using Dijon will give the sauce the tang of honey mustard.
+Since Dijon mustards vary in flavor depending on the brand, you may need to adjust the recipe's apple cider vinegar and maple syrup.
 While testing, some brands I tried that were made with vinegar were much milder than the brands made with white wine.

 So if your brand of dijon mustard is made with vinegar, you’ll probably want to add the apple cider vinegar for more tang and sharpness.
 If your brand is made with white wine, mix the cashews, yogurt, mustard, and maple syrup together first.
 Taste, then add more maple syrup or apple cider vinegar, if needed.

-Cayenne pepper - This is optional if you like a little heat with your vegan honey mustard.
+Cayenne pepper - This is optional if you like a little heat with your vegan honey mustard or try a splash of hot sauce.

 Substitutions

-- Apple cider vinegar can be substituted with white distilled vinegar.
+- Apple cider vinegar can be substituted with distilled white vinegar.
+If needed you can try lemon juice, which of course will give a lemony flavor.

-To make the vegan honey mustard, first, soak the cashews.
+To make this sauce, first, soak the cashews.
 Either soak them overnight or use a quicker soaking method.
-Boil water and pour it over the cashews in a heat-proof container and soak them for 15-20 minutes.
-Then drain them and add them along with yogurt, maple syrup, dijon mustard, apple cider vinegar, and cayenne pepper (if using) to a blender and blend until smooth.
+Boil water, pour it over the cashews in a heat-proof container, and soak them for 15-20 minutes.
+Drain them, let them cool, then add them along with yogurt, maple syrup, Dijon mustard, and cayenne pepper (if using) to a blender and blend until smooth.
+If you substitute with all vegan mayo or yogurt then whisk everything in a small bowl instead of blending.
+Taste before adding the apple cider vinegar.

 Serving suggestions

-- Try it with fries or roasted potatoes.
+- Try it with French fries, sweet potato fries, or roasted potatoes.

 - Use it as a spread for veggie burgers, sandwiches, or wraps.